kianlavi/nova/about.md

 ---
 layout: page
-title: About
+title: Designed by Kian Lavi
-permalink: /about/
+permalink: /_k/
 ---

-This is the base Jekyll theme.
-You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](http://jekyllrb.com/)
+This website was lovingly designed by Kian Lavi in August of 2015.
+Find out more at [by.kianlavi.com](by.kianlavi.com).

-You can find the source code for the Jekyll new theme at: [github.com/jglovier/jekyll-new](https://github.com/jglovier/jekyll-new)
+You can also find the source code for this website at [github.com/kianlavi/nova](github.com/kianlavi/nova)

 You can find the source code for Jekyll at [github.com/jekyll/jekyll](https://github.com/jekyll/jekyll)